 Professor and Head Charles Edgley, Ph.D.

 Sociology is the scientific study of human society and social behavior.
-As such, sociologists study a broad array of social phenomena ranging from the dynamics of social interaction to the composition and workings of entire societies
+Sociologists study a broad array of social phenomena ranging from the dynamics of social interaction to the composition and workings of entire societies.